Table of Contents

 In flavor, sumac delivers a clean, tart acidity similar to lemon juice, yet softer and slightly fruity, with subtle earthy undertones.
 It’s often used as a natural souring agent or finishing spice, adding both color and zest to food without overwhelming it.

 A staple in Middle Eastern and Mediterranean cuisines, sumac enhances dishes like grilled meats, rice, roasted vegetables, salads, and dips such as hummus.
-It also plays a key role in traditional spice blends like za’atar, where it balances herbs and sesame with a citrusy lift.
+It plays a key role in traditional spice blends like za’atar, where it balances herbs and sesame with a citrusy lift.
+It also adds the extra pep of lemony taste to seasonings like Lemon Pepper Seasoning.

 Unlike the toxic varieties of wild sumac found in some regions, culinary sumac is completely safe to eat.
 The berries are harvested when ripe, sun-dried, and ground into a coarse powder that preserves their distinctive tart flavor and rich color.